ablestatehq/distributa/README.md

 ### Share Earnings

 1. Enter the Amount to be shared.
-2. Add a benecificiary and portion in percentage.
+2. Add a beneficiary and portion in percentage.
 3. See what everyone gets in real time.
 4. Reset to share more.